webaware/delete-expired-transients/readme.txt

 NB: by default they are stored in the database, but if you have an object cache like memcached they won't be.

+= Do I need this plugin? =

+Most websites don't need this plugin.
+It all depends on what plugins are installed and how they are being used.
+Some plugins make heavy use of transients to improve website performance, and that can lead to a build up of old transient records in the database.
+If your wp_options table is growing and causing problems with website performance or backups, this plugin can help you by keeping transients under control.

-= Why do they build up, and fill up my wp_options table? =
+= Why do transients build up, and fill up my wp_options table? =

 With the current way that the transients API works, expired transients are only deleted when they are accessed after their expiration date.
 When transients are user-specific or otherwise fairly unique, they can sit there in the database forever unless some housekeeping task is run to clean them up.
 WordPress doesn't currently have such a housekeeping task.
 That's what this plugin does.